Jaluus/PaperTrail/blog_post/readme.md

 _TL;DR We introduce **PaperTrail**, a graph-based recommendation system designed to assist conference authors in discovering interesting papers.
-In this blog post, we will discuss how we obtain the data and construct the graph, as well as compare different recommendation algorithms._
+In this blog post, we will discuss how we obtain the data, construct the graph and train a model on it._

 Github repository: PALACEHOLDER FOR GITHUB LINK